mohanmca/MohanLearningGround/src/main/md/BetterPerson_SelfHelp/Stay_there_to_move_forward.md

   * Test if will-power theory is true, (Would abstaining coffee would drain my day?)

 # What is the problem?
-  * Extreeme distractions, where mind started wandering, and it took control of itself.
+  * Extreme distractions, where mind started wandering, and it took control of itself.
 There is no-navigator

 # What I discovered by reducing social-network
   * My old sweet day-dreams, where I am the hero, the best cricket batsman who can hit 6-6's in the very first over of the best bowler.
-Where does it leads me to, I don't know, but I enjoy this.
+Where does it lead me to, I don't know, but I enjoy this.
 IGNORANCE is bliss
   * Observing that still distracted, but definitely able to conquer it, witnessing the navigator, who is able to cheat the mind wandering few times
   * Observing people, and they are also having short span of attention
   * Observing friends who are scared about their future (few I considered as leaders)